TripCu/GuessTheMessageDiscord/README.md

    - Base 1,000 points per question.
    - 25-point decay each second until you answer.
    - Streak multiplier: +20% per consecutive correct answer.
-   - Buying context costs 200 points and reveals the previous and next messages.
+   - Buying context costs 10% of your current points (rounded up) and reveals the previous and next messages.
+Context is also displayed automatically once you answer.
    - Wrong answers halve your total points and reset the streak.
 4. **Skipping counts as incorrect** — using “Show Another Message” without answering applies the same penalty as a wrong guess.
 5. **Leaderboards** update every 15 seconds and display total points, streak, and best streak.